followcrom/tech257-sparta-app/azure_monitoring.md

 ssh -i ~/.ssh/richard-az-key -p 50000 azureuser@<lb-ip-address>
 ```

-Increment the port number by 1 for each instance. it starts at 50000 because the NAT pool is set from 50000.
+Increment the port number by 1 for each instance (starts at 50000 because the NAT pool is set from 50000).

 ## Delete a VM Scale Set